-SARs and stock options to purchase 32,064,790, 22,169,133 and 10,266,682 common shares were outstanding in 2016, 2015 and 2014, respectively, which were not included in the computation of diluted earnings per share because the effect would have been antidilutive.
+For the year ended December 31, 2017, no outstanding SARs and stock options were excluded from the computation of diluted earnings per share because all outstanding SARs and stock options had a dilutive effect.
+SARs and stock options to purchase 32,064,790 and 22,169,133 common shares were outstanding in 2016 and 2015, respectively, which were not included in the computation of diluted earnings per share because the effect would have been antidilutive.